April 28, 2024

 Local Leagues and Clubs

-Most community-based leagues have the autonomy to set their own pay rates.
+Most community-based leagues have the autonomy to set their own referee pay rates.
 These rates are often influenced by the league's budget, which may come from registration fees, sponsorships, or community funding.
 Local leagues aim to balance fair compensation with affordability for participating families.

 Governing Bodies